 I keep making jewellery of late: watches, earrings and necklaces…and then I don’t sell them.
 It’s just beading but it’s another creative outlet from the wordcrafting.

 One of my major loves is writing, obviously.
 (You probably never thought I’d get to this.)
 And I seem to be opinionated…hmmm.
-I’ve been drawing since I was six and knew I first wanted to be an artist.
+I’ve been drawing since I was six when I knew I wanted to be an artist.
 I started writing around twelve, with poetry.
 I hid it for years until I took it off somewhere for a critique in my early twenties.
 Then I started taking writing courses.
 My “Muse” and “Worlds of What-if” blogposts talk more about those early inspirations.

 These days I still do some freelance editing (not enough) and writing.
-I’m a past poetry editor for Chizine and slush manuscript editing for ChiZine Publications.
-I’m a past editor for Aberrant Dreams.
+I’m a past poetry editor for Chizine and slush manuscript editor for ChiZine Publications, as well as past editor for Aberrant Dreams.
 I have edited many first-time novels for individuals as well as working with publishers and magazines.
-If you are looking for an editor, you can contact me here.
-Information is screened and will not appear on the blog.
+I’ve co-edited two anthologies Tesseracts 17 and Playground of Lost Toys, and 2018 saw me editing Alice Unbound: Beyond Wonderland through Exile Publishing.

 I think the world is an intricate and inherently beautiful place.
 I try to remember the sheer variety and ingenuity of humans when it seems that everything goes dire.
 It’s important to balance against the constant media deluge of doom and gloom.
 No wonder we have a depressed society.
 I still believe there is more good than evil in the world, yes, even if I write tales of dark times.